JatinSanghvi/text-decorator-net/assets/notes.md

 - For light theme, set background color to white and shadow color to black.
 - For dark theme, set background color to `rgb(13,17,23)` and shadow color to `rgb(34,39,46)`
 - For light theme, set the file name to `*-light` and for dark one, set it to `*-dark`.
-- Make sure the output folder is set to `img` and the output format is set to PNG.
+- Make sure the output folder is set to `images` and the output format is set to PNG.
 - For the blinking text screenshots, use [https://ezgif.com/maker]().
 - Upload images for bright and dim text, with bright one first in the list.
 - Set per-frame duration to 100 and select 'use global map' option.
-- Download the generated gif file to `img` directory.
+- Download the generated gif file to `images` directory.
 - Do the same for dark theme screenshots.

 ## Updating Logo Image